 After sending our 4 year old friends Josie and Callie some stickers a few months back, they reciprocated by sending us a few sheets of mailing labels to make our own stickers.
 Brilliant!
 Stickers have long been popular around here, they’re fun, and they seem to make their way onto everything from lunch bags to birthday cards.
 Making stickers from mailing labels is an easy spin on everyday drawing, more imaginative and less expensive than pre-designed stickers, and the perfect activity for kids who like drawing AND stickers.
 Since receiving our label sticker gift, we’ve stocked up on more sheets of these, and added them to our self-serve paper basket.
 If you decide to open your own homegrown sticker factory, pretty much any sort of blank office stickers should do the trick.
+Our CBD oil is a whole-plant extract containing a full spectrum of naturally occurring synergistic cannabinoids and terpenes.

 I’ve noticed that N has tendency to layer papers and stickers in her art, so I also used this as an opportunity to talk with her about layering.
 I would say things like, “I see you’re putting that sticker on top of the other ones.
 You’re making layers.
 Can you say ‘layers’?
 Can you say ‘I’m layering the stickers’?”
 She gets into this kind of “repeating me” discussion, and it works for us a good way to teach and reinforce new vocabulary words and sayings.